rongfei-chen/mlr/README.md

 x_train, y_train = get_representations(model, train_loader, device)
 ```

-## Train new representations
+## Train representations
 In order to train representations just run from bash:
 ```
  python3 utils/train.py
 ```

-In case you want to include new datasets (that have to be processed by CMU-MultimodalSDK) in the representation learning procedures, you have to firstly include your datasets in the utils.dataloading.representation_dataloaders function.
+In case you want to use new datasets (that have to been processed by CMU-MultimodalSDK) in the representation learning procedures, you have to firstly include them in the utils.dataloading.representation_dataloaders function.

 ## Dowstream Classification